-12.1.
-Designated Holidays.
+12.1 Designated Holidays.
 The following paid holidays shall be granted to all employees:

-New Years' Day Mem

-Martin Luther King's Birthday Fourt
+New Year's Day Martin Luther King's Birthday Lincoln's Birthday President's Day Good Friday Memorial Day

+Fourth of July

-Lincoln's Birthday Labor
+Labor Day

+Columbus Day

-President's Day Colur
+General Election Day

-Good Friday Gene

-Memorial Day Fourth of July Labor Day Columbus Day General Election Day Veteran's Day Thanksgiving Day after Thanksgiving Christmas Day
+Veteran's Day Thanksgiving Day after Thanksgiving Christmas Day

 If a designated holiday falls on a Saturday, it shall be observed on Friday; if the holiday falls on Sunday, it shall be observed on Monday.
-In addition, if Christmas Eve falls on a weekday, employees shall be excused at 12:00 noon without loss of pay.
+In addition, if Christmas Eve falls on a weekday employees shall be excused at 12:00 noon without loss of pay.

-12.2.
-Additional Holidays.
-Additional paid holidays may be granted at the discretion of the Employer.

-12.3.
-Pay for Holiday Work.
-Any employee who is works on a holiday shall be paid one and one-half times his or her regular rate for such work in addition to the normal holiday pay.
+- 12.2 Additional Holidays.
+Additional paid holidays may be granted at the discretion of the Employer. - 12.3 Pay for Holiday Work.
+Any employee who works on a holiday shall be paid one and one-half times his or her regular rate for such work in addition to the normal holiday pay.
 Alternatively, the employee may elect to receive compensatory time off, in lieu of cash, at the same rate.